-Having discussed the failings of our present system and other forms of democracy, a group of people looked at a particularly fair system and one that can be tailor made to suit Ireland and our people.
+Having discussed the failings of our present system and other forms of democracy, we looked at a system of democracy that has existed in different parts of the world for the last 80 years or so and one that can be tailor made to suit Ireland and our people.
 That system can introduce very positive change to what we all know to be an outdated and failed way of governing our country.
 It’s called ‘Participatory Democracy’.

 NONE of the members of the IDP are former or failed politicians!
-Our members are ordinary people who have real life experience of just what it’s like to live in Ireland under the harshness that has been cruelly imposed on our people by this and the last Government – this one in particular!
+Our members are ordinary people who have real life experience of just what it’s like to live in Ireland under the harshness that has been cruelly imposed on our people by the last three successive Governments.
 We do not need or want high profile political figures that have played their part in our country’s downfall!
 We are not and will not be a rescue boat for anyone’s failed political fortunes!

 The Executive Committee and founding members of the IDP are as follows: